Rafting in 2022 with COVID-19

 - If you start experiencing symptoms prior to the trip, please let us know and we can help reschedule your trip.
 Limiting contact with others for 10 days prior to your trip is strongly encouraged.

 During your Trip

 - Check in will be done outdoors and the Trip leader will be informing guests of proper procedures and distancing between groups during check in.
-Please wear a mask when checking in.

 - It is important to remain hydrated during our trips, so please make sure to bring your own water bottle.
 We will have bottles for sale upon check in.

 - If you or someone in your group has symptoms or tests positive anytime in the 10 days following your trip, please let us know.
-We will need to notify our local agencies and other guests present on the trip.

 Responsible Travel: Please be aware of your potential impacts on the small communities where we will be meeting you.
 Local economies are dependent on tourism but less prepared for more COVID infections.
 Don’t travel if you show symptoms or have been around people who have shown symptoms, minimize your interactions while traveling, get dinner to go and stay in the night before your trip, wear a face covering, and wash your hands.
 And remember, we’re ALL in this together; an outbreak in a local community could end the rafting season for everyone.